cedardevs/onestop/docs/metadata-manager/v3/upstream-kafka-connect.md

 A simple use case of NiFi is to act as a Kafka producer, which can bring data from sources directly to a NiFi instance, which can then deliver data to the appropriate Kafka topic.
 Each instance of PublishKafka could have concurrent tasks executing and each of this tasks publishes messages independently.

-Sample template for generating a workflow to produce an avro format data to kafka.
+Here is the NiFi template with two processors and controller services configuration:

 ![sample kafka publishing flow](sampleCode/nifiKafkaFlow.png)

+The above example uses GenerateFlowFile processor to create FlowFiles of random data and PublishKafkaRecord processor with the Confluent Schema Registry to publish records to kafka.
 Sample Nifi template [download the sample nifi template](sampleCode/nifi-kafkaPublishing-template.xml).

 #### Nifi as bidirectional Data Flows